content-left-bg.png

 • outlining the range of coordinated initiatives, tools and resources developed by the department to build teacher capability and lift student participation and achievement in STEM

-• describing how the STEM actions in the Advancing Education: An action plan for education in Queensland have been implemented, specifically, establishing STEM virtual academies, developing a STEM Girl Power Initiative, supporting schools with STEM Champions, and increasing the participation of Aboriginal and Torres Strait Islander students in STEM
+• describing how the STEM actions in the Advancing Education: An action plan for education in Queensland have been implemented, specifically, establishing STEM virtual academies, developing a STEM Girl Power Initiative, supporting schools with STEM Champions and increasing the participation of Aboriginal and Torres Strait Islander students in STEM

 • highlighting how initiatives in the #codingcounts supporting plan have maintained a focus on fast-tracking implementation of Australian Curriculum: Technologies, including coding and robotics, to prepare students for the jobs of the future.

-Read the full Review of STEM education in Queensland state schools 2015–2017 Final report 2018.
+Read the full review of STEM education in Queensland state schools 2015–2017 Final report 2018.